-- Pupils have been told in a letter from the school that has been sent to parents and cares that they when working from home as far as possible they should follow their school timetable and work in a routine. - 2.
-As defined in the interim guidance parents and carers will also be informed what their children are being asked to do online, including: - the sites they will asked to access - who from the school (if anyone) their child is going to be interacting with online - the importance of securing online support from a reputable organisation/ individual who can provide evidence that they are safe and can be trusted to have access to children - if they choose to supplement support for their children from online companies or individual tutors - Support that is available to keep their children safe online including: - Internet matters for support for parents and carers to keep their children safe online - London Grid for Learning for support for parents and carers to keep their children safe online - Net-aware for support for parents and careers from the NSPCC - o Parent info for support for parents and carers to keep their children safe online - o Thinkuknow for advice from the National Crime Agency to stay safe online - UK Safer Internet Centre advice for parents and carers - Use your staff email /Salford email only for any contact with pupils never use a personal email
+- 1. Pupils have been told in a letter from the school that has been sent to parents and cares that they when working from home as far as possible they should follow their school timetable and work in a routine. - 2.
+As defined in the interim guidance parents and carers will also be informed what their children are being asked to do online, including: - the sites they will asked to access

-- 4. Do not interact on social media or add/ accept pupils or students to any social media accounts - 5.
+- who from the school (if anyone) their child is going to be interacting with online - the importance of securing online support from a reputable organisation/ individual who can provide evidence that they are safe and can be trusted to have access to children - if they choose to supplement support for their children from online companies or individual tutors - when in contact with parents and carers. the communications will continue to be used to reinforce the importance of children being safe online. - support that is available to keep their children safe online including: - Childnet for a toolkit to support parents and carers of children of any age to start discussions about their online life, to set boundaries around online behaviour and technology use, and to find out where to get more help and support - Internet matters for support for parents and carers to keep their children safe online - London Grid for Learning for support for parents and carers to keep their children safe online - Net-aware for support for parents and careers from the NSPCC - Parent info for support for parents and carers to keep their children safe online - Thinkuknow for advice from the National Crime Agency to stay safe online - UK Safer Internet Centre advice for parents and carers - Let's Talk About It has advice for parents and carers to keep children safe from online radicalisation - support for parents and carers to keep children safe from online harms, Government advice about specific harms such as online child sexual abuse, sexting, and cyberbullying - support to stay safe online Government advice on security and privacy settings, blocking unsuitable content, and parental controls - 3.
+Use your staff email /Salford email only for any contact with pupils never use a personal email - 4.
+Do not interact on social media or add/ accept pupils or students to any social media accounts - 5.
 Do not direct pupils or students to third party websites other than those that are normally used in school for study - 6.
 Maintain professional language and boundaries at all times, particularly with regard to forms of address and sign-off.
 Staff will not encourage 'banter' - behaviour should replicate the behaviour of the classroom - 7.
 Copy your Headteacher into all correspondence with the pupils. to safeguard yourself. - 8.
 If a pupil or student raises a safeguarding matter or a pastoral concern via email please report to the DSL or senior leader as would normally be done in the school.